cirosantilli/cirosantilli.github.io/elf-hello-world.md

 ---
-title: Elf Hello World Tutorial
+title: ELF Hello World Tutorial
 description: Introductory analysis of a simple example of the Executable and Linkable File format.
 social_media: true
 ---